Industrial Court of Uganda

 September 2017

-Unlawful summary dismissal for lack of a fair hearing entitles employee to contractual salary, gratuity, severance, damages and interest.
+Unlawful summary dismissal for failure to afford a fair hearing entitles employee to contractual salary, gratuity and damages.

 22 September 2017